keithamus/npm-scripts-example/README.md

 ## Notes

-Several scripts use the (as of writing this README undocumented) `npm` `-s` flag to silence `npm`'s output from the subtasks, which makes the log output a little tidier (it is a shortcut for --loglevel=silent).
+Several scripts use the `npm` `-s` flag to silence `npm`'s output from the subtasks, which makes the log output a little tidier (it is a shortcut for --loglevel=silent, read more on npms documentation for flags: https://docs.npmjs.com/misc/config#default-configs).

 [post]: http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool